pdjr-signalk/signalk-libnotification/README.md

 or a relative value in which case the string 'notifications.' is prepended to *key*.

-*message* the message to be attached to the notification.
+*message* the message text to be attached to the notification.

 *options* is a structure which can be used to pass values for the 'state' and 'method' fields of the generated notification.